How to update your garden on a budget

 There are, of course, the top show gardens, where the budget is way over anything you or I could manage.

 But even those have ideas you can copy without breaking the bank.
-Here is my pick of the best budget-friendly ideas at this year’s ‘Hampton Court’.
+Here is my pick of the best budget-friendly ideas at a recent ‘Hampton Court’.

 Update your garden with vibrant colour